-A description of the transportation network of the Area is provided to document access to the Area and the existing availability of public transportation to identify future potential needs of the Area.
-The frequent spacing of C.T.A. bus lines and direct connection service to C.T.A. train station locations provides all sections of the Area with reasonable commuter transit alternatives.
+A description of the transportation network of the Area is provided to document access to the Area and the existmgayafi^ identify future potential heeds Of the Area.
+The bus lines and direct connection service; to^ C.TA\ trainstation locations provides all sections of the Area with reasonable commuter transit^ternarives..

-C.T.A.
-Bus And Transit Routes.

-The Area is served by several C.T.A. bus routes: These routes include:
+C.T.A Bus And Transit Routes.
+The Area is served by several C.T.A. bus routes: These routes include: North/South Routes:

-- -- North/South Routes: - Route 54B: Cicero Avenue
+Route 54B: Cicero Avenue

-- East/West Routes:
+East/West Routes:

-- Route 62/62H: Archer Avenue - Route 47: 47th Street
+• Route 62/62H: Archer Avenue

+• Route 47: 47 th Street

 Route 54B (Cicero Avenue) connects with the C.T.A.
-Orange Line at the new Midway Station immediately south of the Area and with the Blue Line north of the Area.
+Orange Line at the hew Midway Station immediately south of the Area and with the Blue Line north of the Area.
 No Metra commuter stations are located in the Area.

 Street System.
 Region.

-Access to the regional street system is primarily provided via the Adlai E. Stevenson Expressway (I-55) immediately north of the Area.
+Access to the regional street system is primarily provided via the Adlai E. Stevenson Expressway (1-55) immediately north of the Area.
 In addition, Cicero Avenue (State Highway 50) traverses the Area from north to south.
-Minor improvements (landscape islands in the center of the right-of-way) to upgrade the appearance of Cicero Avenue have recently been completed.
+Minor improvements (landscape islands in the center ofthe right-of-way) to upgrade the appearance of Cicero Avenue have recently been completed.